MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Question:**  Does the file share I am migrating need to be on a Windows computer?</br>
-Answer:    No.  As long as you can access the file share from the migration client, you can migrate it.
+Answer:    No.  As long as you can access the file share from the migration agent, you can migrate it.

 **Question:**  Is multi-factor authentication supported by Migration Manager?</br>
 Answer:    Microsoft multi-factor authentication is supported; however third party multi-factor authentication is not.

-**Question:**  Can I manually assign a task to a migration client I have set up?</br>
+**Question:**  Can I manually assign a task to a migration agent I have set up?</br>
-Answer:   No. Migration Manager does it for you by automatically distributing tasks to the next available client.
+Answer:   No. Migration Manager does it for you by automatically distributing tasks to the next available agent.

 **Question:**  Where are local Migration Manager logs stored?</br>